OpenCDSS/cdss-archive-nsis-2.46/README.md

 To simplify NSIS environment setup for current CDSS software developers, current NSIS files needed for the development environment are saved in the [cdss-util-buildtools repository](https://github.com/OpenWaterFoundation/cdss-util-buildtools).
-The files, such as contributed files, can be copied into NSIS 3.x installation.
+The files from this archive, such as contributed files, can be copied into NSIS 3.x installation if a 3.x version of the files cannot be found.
+This archive will at some point become irrelevant as all installers are updated to NSIS 3.x.